Priscillalala/GrooveSharedUtils/README.md

 Well, not *that* much more...but it's still an early release.

 ## Contact
-You can find me on Discord @Groove_Salad#7700.
+You can find me in the [Spikestrip Modding Server](https://discord.gg/me7P53smzk) @Groove_Salad#7700

 ## With special thanks to...
 * literallyeurope and SteamStream for feedback on WIP builds.
 * Nebby
-* TeamMoonstorm for MoonstormSharedUtils' stubbed shaders.
+* TeamMoonstorm for MoonstormSharedUtils' stubbed shaders
 <details>
 <summary>MSU License</summary>
 <br>